Welcome to Your Headquarters Tour

 As you take the wide stairway to the lower level, you see the 1997 Alpha Delta Kappa Golden Anniversary banner, which features a design of the organization's crest.

 Turning right at the foot of the stairs, takes you to a lower level work area.
-Here staff members coordinate information technology and programming, website design, publications, jewelry and gifts sales, billing and mail.
+Here staff members coordinate website and eblast design, process new members, manage billing, handle multiple forms, open mail and much more.

 To the east of the foyer is a beautiful parlor.
 This space, plus the adjoining offices, served as the Board Room until the 1975 expansion.
 Today it sets the tone for the formal decor and provides a comfortable space for small meetings.
 An elegant color scheme of malachite, vanilla and rose is used throughout the building.
 These colors are evident in the museum print magnolia fabric of the formal swags which top the white floor-to-ceiling plantation shutters and matching loveseat.
 Two traditional chairs and a glass cocktail table round out the grouping and sit on a custom made area rug which repeats the color scheme.
 The glass table was the only piece of furniture purchased for the 1996 refurbishing.